 Your EMPL ID is your personalized identification code that you will use during your time at SSSW.
 Please click on the link below for information on how to obtain your EMPL ID as well as to update your personal information and password on CUNYFirst: http://www.hunter.cuny.edu/cunyfirst/account-claiming-and-personal-info-guides

-Your SPARC training can be found as a link within your “To Do” list under CUNY First, or as a link in your Blackboard page.
-Here is a list of Frequently Asked Questions that includes a number of steps for troubleshooting:
+Your SPARC training can be found under a link in your “To Do” list under CUNY First (some students may need to search for this), or on a link in your Blackboard page.
+Here is a list of Frequently Asked Questions that includes a number of steps for trouble shooting:

-If you have any questions, please feel free to contact Academic Advisement (firstname.lastname@example.org).
+If you have any questions, please feel free to contact the Assistant Director of Student Services (firstname.lastname@example.org)